nobl9/nobl9-openslo/README.md

 ## Installation

-To add the latest version to your Go module run:
+To add the latest version to your Go module, run:

 ```sh
 go get github.com/nobl9/nobl9-go